In this article

 Is your referral program turned on?
 You can see the status on your ReferralCandy dashboard.

-Have you set your rewards and check that they are valid?
+Have you set your rewards and checked that they are valid?
 If you are using Shopify or BIgCommerceOAuth, ReferralCandy will automatically create coupon codes for your referral program.
 For other platforms, you will need to create the coupon codes in your store platform and upload them to ReferralCandy.

 If you are using integrations, are they working fine?
 For example, if you are using ReCharge for subscriptions, you would want to check that ReCharge is connected to your ReferralCandy account and you have the right settings in both ReCharge and ReferralCandy.
 You can refer to our help articles on integrations if you need any help.

-2. What is the performance of your referral program?
+Step 2: What is the performance of your referral program?

 Assess the performance of your referral program